 Getting Better RV Wi-Fi Internet

 RVers and Cruisers are often bombarded with 'Free Wi-Fi' advertising for RV Parks and marinas with internet as an included amenity.
-Or they encounter free Wi-Fi at libraries, cafes and stores.
+Or they encounter free Wi-Fi at libraries, cafes, and stores.

 Fast, Free, Unlimited Internet!